Comprehensive Guide for EnvΒΆ

 The desktop environment module provides capabilities for UI interaction and input handling.

-from owa.env.desktop.msg import KeyboardEvent
+from owa.msgs.desktop.keyboard import KeyboardEvent

 # Using screen capture and window management features

-print(f"{CALLABLES['screen.capture']().shape=}") # Example output: (1080, 1920, 3)
+print(f"{CALLABLES['desktop/screen.capture']().shape=}") # Example output: (1080, 1920, 3)

 # Simulating a mouse click (left button, double click)

-mouse_click = CALLABLES["mouse.click"]
+mouse_click = CALLABLES["desktop/mouse.click"]

 mouse_click("left", 2)